yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 {% picture /images/2016/06/dont-be-a-menace-to-south-central-while-drinking-your-juice-in-the-hood.jpg 0 Don't Be a Menace to South Central While Drinking Your Juice in the Hood (1996) by Paris Barclay %}

-I'll be referring to "him", but these recommendations apply equally to both female and male
+I'll be referring to "him," but these recommendations apply equally to both female and male
 <del>slaves</del> software developers.

 **Ask a Friend**.